Paradise and disaster collide in new Surrey Art Gallery exhibition Future Memoria, opening June 22

 Jer Thorp’s Hope/Crisis, 2011, screenprint.
 Photo by SITE Photography.

 Surrey Art Gallery has just announced that a new permanent-collection exhibition Future Memoria will open on June 22.
 A free reception on July 6 will feature a panel discussion at 6:30 pm with exhibiting artists Jim Adams, Miki Aurora, and jil p. weaving, moderated by assistant curator Rhys Edwards.
-The panel will be followed by an art performance from the PLOT community-garden project and a musical performance by Miki Aurora.
+The panel will be followed by an art performance from the PLOT community-garden project and a performance by Miki Aurora.

 In Future Memoria, selections from the Gallery’s permanent collection, along with loaned artworks, embody both dystopian and utopian ideals and the concept of the future itself.
 Works by more than 30 different artists convey the role that art plays in the future’s many imaginings, exploring the collision of paradise and disaster.